 These may deal with non-technical aspects of crystallography, its role, its propagation, the proper function of its Societies etc., or may make a technical observation or scientific comment that would usefully be brought to a wider audience.
-Letters should be submitted to the Editor only.
-They will not be refereed but will undergo editorial evaluation.
+Letters should be submitted to the Editor.